opalj/JCG/jcg_annotations/src/main/resources/ModernReflection.md

 The strings are directly available.
 No control- or data-flow analysis is required.
 ##TMR1
 [//]: # (MAIN: tmr1.Foo)
-Tests modern reflection with respect to static methods using invokeExact and .
+Tests modern reflection with respect to static methods using invokeExact.

 ```java
 // tmr1/Foo.java
 package tmr1;